Household Hazardous Waste

 Residential Electronics Waste

 Computers, monitors, printers, fax machines, TV’s, VCR’s, and many other electrical devices typically used in the home should be recycled.
 Some of these items may not be disposed of in a landfill.
-Residents of Richland County may recycle electronic waste by taking these items to the County’s Lower Richland Drop-Off Site (10531 Garners Ferry Road) or to the County Landfill Drop-Off Center off Highway 215 north of I-20.
+Residents of Richland County may recycle electronic waste by taking these items to the County’s Lower Richland Drop-Off Site (10531 Garners Ferry Road) or to the County Landfill Drop-Off Center at 1070 Caughman Road North off Highway 215 six and a half miles north of I-20.

 Contact your local doctor’s office, pharmacy, or hospital to find out more information on where to dispose of medical waste, including needles.